JonathanDPotter/portfolio-next/markdown/weatherMarkdown.md

 ### Technologies Used

-The app is written in typescript with react.
-It uses react router, redux, axios and sass for styling.
+The app is written in TypeScript with React.
+It uses React Router, Redux, Axios and SASS for styling.

 ---